EricGebhart/Simple_Process_REPL/README.md

 file.

 SPR is actually a very simple interpreter with an interactive REPL.

+The code is data, and the data is code.
+But it keeps code and data separate in a nice way.
+Function parameters are automatically bound if they are needed and can be found.

 SPR code is really simple.
 SPR only knows YAML, words, strings and numbers.
 If you give it a list, it will try to look up what you gave it and